Transignification: Relation to other Eucharist theories

 It is thus contrasted not only to belief in a physical or chemical change in the elements, but also to the doctrine of the Roman Catholic Church that there is a change only of the underlying reality, but not of anything that concerns physics or chemistry (see transubstantiation).

 The theory has been rejected by the Magisterium of the Roman Catholic Church, in particular in Pope Paul VI's 1965 encyclical Mysterium fidei:

 Pope Paul VI's encyclical mentioned the term 'transignification' in only that sentence and did not cite Schillebeeckx's name.

 However, it is considered to be similar to the Anglican position set forth by Thomas Cranmer in the Thirty-Nine Articles (Number 28).

-However, some theorists of transsignification, such as Edward Schillebeeckx, interpret the concept as being a complement, not replacement, to the doctrine of transubstantiation.
-For Schillebeeckx, the question of the transubstantiation requires a grounding in human perception: perception, he says, exists in a differentiated unity, consisting of both an openness to receiving true reality (the mystery that is God's milieu) through phenomena, and a human giving of meaning to that reality.
-Consequently, he says, the phenomenal is that "not only the sensory, but also everything that is expressed of the reality itself or concretely appears to us, which is, then, inadequate to what is expressed (the reality as a mystery)."
-In other words, an objective, mysterious reality exists beyond man and is offered through the stuff of reality, but because all human existence is situated in the limitedness of human senses, it is constituted in human perception by relative meanings--the meanings through which human beings interpret reality--even as this inherent meaning persists.
-Following from this notion, he concludes that Eucharist is objectively the real presence of Christ, appearing to man as sacramental nourishment, but the "re-creative activity of the Holy Spirit" causes the phenomenal forms of bread and wine to refer to a different reality--and, as a consequence, this change in signification prompts a new human experience of the Eucharist.
-In other words, while Christ is objectively present in the Eucharist, the human experience of the Eucharist occurs because of a miraculous alteration in meaning.
-This theological understanding of Eucharist reflects modern understanding and moves beyond the strictures of Thomism which does not work well with modern understanding of the world.
+However, Edward Schillebeeckx interprets transignification as properly elaborating, not replacing, to the doctrine of transubstantiation.
+For Schillebeeckx, the question of the transubstantiation requires a grounding in human perception: perception, he says, exists in a differentiated unity, consisting of both an openness to receiving the gift of true reality (the mystery that is God's milieu) through phenomena, and a human giving of meaning to that reality.
+Consequently, he says, the phenomenal is "not only the sensory, but also everything that is expressed of the reality itself or concretely appears to us, which is, then, inadequate to what is expressed (the reality as a mystery)."
+In other words, an objective and ineffable reality exists beyond humans and is offered to human, but because all human existence is situated in the limitedness of human senses, it is constituted in human perception—which itself is entwined with the meaning-making processes through which humans navigate the world.
+Consequently, he concludes that Eucharist is objectively the real presence of Christ, appearing to man as sacramental nourishment, but the "re-creative activity of the Holy Spirit" causes the phenomenal forms of bread and wine to signify a different reality—which, as a consequence, prompts a new human experience of meaning-making in the Eucharist.
+While Christ is objectively present in the Eucharist, the human experience of the Eucharist occurs because of both a change in the way the phenomenal points to noumena reality and a miraculous alteration in meaning.
+This theological understanding of Eucharist reflects modern understanding and moves beyond the strictures of Thomism which, in the view of transignification’s proponents, does not work well with modern understanding of the world.